Canterbury Theatre

 Our box office will be open from 2 hours before curtain through intermission of each show.

-Closed Sunday--Tuesday
+Closed Sunday--Tuesday.

 All tickets reserved by phone will be held until 30 minutes before curtain unless secured by a check or credit card.
 SEASON TICKETS WHICH HAVE NOT BEEN SECURED WITH THE VOUCHER ARE ALSO SUBJECT TO SALE 15 MINUTES PRIOR TO THE PERFORMANCE.